kaazing/universal-client/javascript/README.md

 Kaazing JavaScript Universal Clients library contains implementation of the Universal Clients as
 - [AngularJS Service][1]
 - [JavaScript library][2]
+#

-Both implementation use the same underlying [AMQP][3] and [JMS][4] Client Libraries Facade scripts for interaction with Kaazing AMQP and JMS client libraries.
+Both implementation use the same underlying [AMQP Client Libraries Facade][3] and [JMS Client Libraries Facade][4]scripts for interaction with Kaazing AMQP and JMS client libraries.
 Please, refer to the links above for the details about the details of the usage and implementations.

 [1]:	AngularJSClient.md "AngularJS Service"